-Using music from a streaming service is problematic.
-While the above statement in relation to copyright still stands, you may be in violation of the provider’s terms of service.
-They typically state that the service is for personal use only.
-Services such as YouTube provide video as well as sound, and therefore Section 98 does not apply.
-CCLI does not provide a licence that permits the showing of YouTube ‘lyric videos’ and it recommends against using them.
+Using music from a streaming provider is problematic.
+While the above statement in relation to copyright still stands, you may be in violation of the provider’s licence, which typically states that its scope covers personal and private activities only.
+Online services such as YouTube provide video as well as sound, and therefore Section 98 does not apply.
+CCLI’s licence does not permit the showing of YouTube ‘lyric videos’ in public and it recommends against doing so.

 Do not use recorded music in church services that are streamed online or recorded.
 A service can hardly qualify as a ‘private activity’ (as mentioned in Section 98) if it is broadcast over the internet.
 Also, the CCLI streaming licence prohibits the use of artist or record label recordings of songs.

 It is very easy to stray outside the terms of Section 98 and there are many church activities in which the use of recorded music will require a licence.
 CCLI describes some of these situations and states that it does not provide licences for commercially recorded music.
 Where such licences are required, your church may need to seek permission directly from IMRO and PPI.